 Each of the three coastal towns on this road trip was amazing in their own way.
 They each had very distinct atmospheres about them, which meant at no point in the day did it feel repetitive to us.
 The only negative thing about it was that we didn’t have enough hours in a day.
 For our next Oregon Coast road trip, we plan to spend at least 2 days in this area exploring some of the same destinations, as well as the ones we missed the first time around.

 Hands down, this Portland to Oregon Coast day trip is one of my fondest memories from when I lived in Portland.

 I’d highly recommend this road trip to anyone looking to explore the Northern Oregon Coast for a few days!
 It really is the perfect getaway from the city life.

-Don’t want to worry about the logistics of getting to Cannon Beach, OR?
-Consider a day trip from Portland, OR:
+Don’t want to worry about the logistics of renting a car, driving long distances, or getting to Cannon Beach, OR?
+Consider a day trip from Portland to the Oregon Coast.